Portrait of Harold Jeppe by Sir William Rothenstein, 1935

 Harold Jeppe in “ARTLOOK” 9 – August, 1967

-(bringing along some of the top artists he had shown at Lidchi), and remained with them until 1974.
+(bringing along some of the top SA and International artists he had shown at Lidchi), and remained with them until 1974.

 Harold Jeppe – a man of wide ranging interests - passed away on 4th March, 1975 of heart failure,

-leaving his third wife Veronica and his three daughters
+leaving his third wife Veronica and his three daughters.
+At that time he had been living at 9 Wells Ave., Parkwood.

 Harold Jeppe watching a pavement art happening outside the Goodman Gallery, Johannesburg, in March, 1972